joestringer/RouteFlow/nox/doc/manual/source/using.rst

     OpenFlow protocol that NOX was built with.
 To determine the version of OpenFlow that NOX was built again, you can use the -V command line option.

+    If the version is out of date, you can recompile against another OpenFlow source directory by using the ----with-openflow command line option.

 *  At least one machine to use for the NOX controller.